Michelleoc/pands-project/README.md

 The Iris dataset is widely available on the internet.
 The dataset is included in R base and Python in the machine learning package Scikit-learn, so that users can access it without having to find a source for it.

-I am treating the iris dataset as a dataset that needs to be loaded so I use pandas to import the data from a csv file and create a dataframe.
+For the analysis stage of this project, I am treating the iris dataset as a dataset that needs to be loaded to show how pandas can be used to import the data from a csv file and to create a dataframe.
 I rename the columns so that they include the measurement type 'cm' is in the title and I rename the class column to species.

     path = ""